whiteheaddmark/DMS-Software-Architect-Handbook/README.md

 * selecting architecture patterns and styles which fit the problem domain and address ASRs
 * creating the building blocks of the system

 This approach happens in collaboration with the product stakeholders and the development team.
-Using the general approach, the DMS software architect supports the development team in generating the detailed design and implementating the product.
+Using the general approach, the DMS software architect supports the development team in generating the detailed design and implementing the product.

 <p align="center">
   <img src="https://github.com/whiteheaddmark/DMS-Software-Architect-Handbook/blob/master/images/ArchitecturalThinking.png?raw=true">